acbilson/chaos-content/gardens/meta/digital-gardens.md

     vertical = false
     bend = -20
 +++
-This is a meta garden; a garden full of ideas, dreams, and sketches for my "digital garden."
+This is a meta garden; a garden full of ideas, dreams, and sketches for my "digital garden" - the site you're on right now.

 There's not an official definition for the term, "digital garden," but the best overview of the concept is Maggie Appleton's [History of the Digital Garden](https://maggieappleton.com/garden-history).
 You might also glean insight into the differences between a digital garden and a blog by reviewing Shawn's [Digital Garden Terms of Service](https://www.swyx.io/digital-garden-tos/), or by Tom Critchlow's analysis of three forms of digital communication in [Streams, Campfires and Gardens](https://tomcritchlow.com/2018/10/10/of-gardens-and-wikis/).